 Head Coach: Christopher Doran, Esq.
 (J.D.)

-This is Chris Doran’s eighth year coaching for ASU.
+This is Chris Doran’s tenth year coaching for ASU.
 During this time, the program has advanced out of Regionals every year except one, and has advanced to Nationals twice.
 Before becoming a coach, Chris competed in collegiate mock trial for all four years of college with Arizona State University.
 Chris went on to college at ASU’s Sandra Day O’Connor College of Law, where he continued to compete in internal and external moot court, mediation, and mock trial competitions.
 Chris graduated from law school with various 1st place victories, a member of the exclusive Order of the Barristers, and as the top moot court / mock trial law student of his graduating class by receiving the Janet S. Mueller Oral Advocacy Award.

 Chris’s passion is in the courtroom, and speaking up for those who need a voice.
 Mr. Doran is a licensed attorney in Arizona at his own law firm, Doran Justice, PLLC.
 He primarily handles criminal defense felony and misdemeanor cases, but he also practices in the areas of personal injury and family law.
 He is a strong believer in effective trial advocacy techniques and staying active with volunteer (pro bono) work.
 Chris recognizes that he (and many of us) are extremely fortunate for many of our blessings, and it is a moral duty to help others by giving back to the community.
 Specifically, Mr. Doran has a soft spot in his heart for the homeless community and collegiate mock trial.
 When he is not on the clock, he volunteers his time providing free legal services at homeless shelters to individuals in need and coaching Arizona State University’s Sun Devil Mock Trial Team.